Johannes Tomana Image Via Herald

 Arrest in 2016

-On 1 February 2016, as the factionalism fights in Zanu-PF heated up, Tomana was arrested and charged for abuse office or alternatively defeating or obstructing the course of justice in the case where as Prosecutor General he struck a deal with 2 of the 4 men accused of attempting to bomb Alpha Omega Dairy farm in Mazowe, a dairy farm belonging President Robert Mugabe's family.
-Tomana was believed to be aligned to the faction reportedly led by the Vice President Emmerson Mnangagwa.
-He was granted $1,000 the next day..
+On 1 February 2016, as the factionalism fights in Zanu-PF heated up, Tomana was arrested and charged for abuse of office or alternatively defeating or obstructing the course of justice in the case where as Prosecutor General he struck a deal with 2 of the 4 men accused of attempting to bomb Alpha Omega Dairy farm in Mazowe, a dairy farm belonging former President Robert Mugabe's family.
+Tomana was believed to be aligned to the faction reportedly led by the then Vice President Emmerson Mnangagwa.
+He was granted $1,000 bail the next day..

 On 16 February, Tomana made a court application challenging his placement on remand arguing that as Prosecutor General it was unconstitutional.
 “Every minute that I remain on remand the Constitution suffers an unwarranted violation.
 That must be brought to an end.
 Those behind the process must STOP IT!!!!,” read the affidavit.
 Harare provincial magistrate, Vakayi Chikwekwe, however ruled that Tomana remain on remand as there was reasonable suspicion that he had committed an offence.